 There has been much debate as to the origins of the iconic biscuit, recognisable by being oats based, containing no eggs, and made with melted butter rather than butter creamed with sugar.
-You may remember our blog post from last year at this time, with Allison Reynolds who wrote on the ‘unique, unusual and uniting’ qualities of the Anzac biscuit, and her research project to uncover the biscuit’s story.
+You may remember a past entry with Allison Reynolds who wrote on the ‘unique, unusual and uniting’ qualities of the Anzac biscuit, and her research project to uncover the biscuit’s story.
 A public call-out produced a handwritten recipe with the hallmarks of the classic Anzac, and titled as such.
 It too, is undated, but is written in a book that was compiled between 1912 and 1920.

 Food historian Barbara Santich notes in her book, Bold Palates: Australia’s gastronomic heritage (2012), that the first-known published recipe for an Anzac appeared as ‘Anzac biscuits or crispies’ in the Melbourne Argus in 1920, and follows the accepted method.
 The brand reference to John Bull oats suggests that the company may have used the Anzac moniker as a patriotic way of getting people to make rolled oat biscuits.

 “Josephine: (E. Brunswick) has been kind enough to contribute the follow recipe for Anzac biscuits: – Two cups John Bull oats or flaked oat-meal, 1 cup flour, 1 table-spoonful golden syrup, half-cup of sugar, 1 teaspoonful carbonate of soda, 1 good pinch salt, 2 tablespoonfuls boiling water, 1 half-cup melted butter.